fbpx

 • Similar states: West Virginia permits annual re-hearings for most sentences, and every 3 years for life sentences.
 Once a person has served their mandatory minimum, Iowa requires annual re-hearings for individuals denied parole, unless that person is serving a life sentence.

 • Louisiana.
-Following a denial, individuals may request a re-hearing after (1) six months for non-violent offenses; (2) annually for violent offenses; or (3) two years for sex offenses murder, or manslaughter.
+Following a denial, people may request a re-hearing after (1) six months for non-violent offenses; (2) annually for violent offenses; or (3) two years for sex offenses murder, or manslaughter.
 Requests do not guarantee a re-hearing, and requests may be denied for up to ten years, after which an individual’s case for parole must be reconsidered.

 What sort of youth-specific parole (or parole-like) systems exist in other states?